whitwort/courseR/README.md

 An expierment in developing an efficient workflow with these goals:

 1. Have a simple, easy to write and read source format (~markdown) that also supports literate programming with R
-2. Generate very pretty, very portable presentation slides (targets frameworks reveal.js or deck.js)
+2. Generate very pretty, very portable presentation slides (targets frameworks like reveal.js or deck.js)
-3. Also generates accompanying course materials (HTML or PDF?), preferable from the same source
+3. Also generate accompanying course materials (HTML or PDF?), preferable from the same source

 Not much to see here yet, though.